ysaxa/Respellio/README.md

 - It is only thought for KB/M users (for now?) with the table/rows layouts, not diamond layouts.

 ## How to use
-- Edit `config.json` so that values correspond to your screen (see below).
+- Edit `config.json` so that values correspond to your screen (see below)
+- Maybe edit other values to change the size/position/whatever of the overlay
 - Have your "displayicons" folder ready next to the .exe
 - Run the .exe (maybe nothing will happen except a tray icon will appear)
 - Enjoy the game with the overlay